Unified equation for massless spin fields and new definitions of key spin coefficients: Unified equation based on new spin coefficient definitions

 Using the orthonormal conditions of the null vectors, namely $\lambda^{\mu}\,_{i}\lambda_{\mu j}=\eta_{ij}$, the inner product $L^{\mu}L_{\mu}$ is easy to calculate:

-Applying the spin-coefficient connection (3.14), and after rather complicated calculations, Eq.
+Applying the spin-coefficient connection (3.16), and after rather complicated calculations, Eq.
 (3.13) can be expressed in terms of the Weyl scalar $\psi_{2}$, and the Ricci scalar $R$:

 Note that, as in Eq.
-(2.6), $\nabla_{\mu}$ denotes the covariant derivative in the metric $g_{\mu\nu}$.
+(2.9), $\nabla_{\mu}$ denotes the covariant derivative in the metric $g_{\mu\nu}$.
 Evidently, when $p=0$ and $T_{p}=0$, Eq.
-(3.18) is just the (conformally invariant) massless scalar field equation.
+(3.20) is just the (conformally invariant) massless scalar field equation.
 Therefore, Eq.
-(3.18) governs not only the massless fields of spin $1/2$, $1$, $3/2$, and $2$, but also the scalar field ($s=0$).
+(3.20) governs not only the massless fields of spin $1/2$, $1$, $3/2$, and $2$, but also the scalar field ($s=0$).
 We name Eq.
-(3.18) as the unified equation.
+(3.20) as the unified equation.

-Clearly, Eq.
-(3.18) depends neither on specific coordinates nor on a particular type-D spacetime.
-On the other hand, existing studies on certain specific spacetimes [2, 3, 44-46, 55-57] indicate that applying transformation (3.10) to the field equations can be solved by the method of separation of variables.
+One of the key advantages of the Teukolsky master equation in Kerr spacetime is the separability of the angular and radial equations for $\Phi_{s}$ and $\Phi_{-s}$.
+Although a general discussion of the separability of the unified equation (3.20) for arbitrary Petrov type-D spacetimes remains challenging, we have verified that this important property persists for the Kerr-Newman-de Sitter spacetimes [57].
+As a corollary, in special cases of these spacetimes--such as Kerr-de Sitter spacetime and Kerr spacetime--the unified equation naturally inherits the separability of the angular and radial equations for $\Phi_{s}$ and $\Phi_{-s}$.
+On the other hand, Eq.
+(3.20) depends neither on specific coordinates nor on a particular type-D spacetime.
 Therefore, researchers can choose coordinates according to their needs in any type-D black hole spacetime and then apply Eq.
-(3.18) to study gravitational waves from EMRIs or to explore analogies between massless particle waves.
+(3.20) to study gravitational waves from EMRIs or to explore analogies between massless particle waves.
 Hence, Eq.
-(3.18) constitutes the fundamental equation for perturbation theory in type-D black hole spacetimes.
+(3.20) constitutes the fundamental equation for perturbation theory in type-D black hole spacetimes.

 One often considers the source-free case, in which Eq.
-(3.18) is taken to be of the form
+(3.20) is taken to be of the form

 It is surprising that the massless free-field equations for the nonzero spins $s\leq2$ have such a similar structure in any type-D black hole spacetime.
 Various field equations merge into a single unified equation, suggesting that these fields possess some common characteristics.
-We have verified this argument in two distinct scenarios: the Schwarzschild equivalent medium [58] and Grumiller spacetime [59].
+We have verified this argument in two distinct scenarios: the Schwarzschild-type medium [58] and Grumiller spacetime [59].